Qwertic/game_of_life_rails/README.md

 You can start the simulation by clicking the `Start` button.
 The simulation will run until you click the `Stop` button.

 You can clear the grid by clicking the `Clear` button.
 You can restart by reseting the grid and clicking the `Start` button.

+## Technologies Used

+- Ruby on Rails
+- React
+- ActionCable
+- Sidekiq
+- Redis
+- PostgreSQL
+- Devise for authentication
+- Shakapacker for asset management
+- Tailwind CSS for styling